Menu

 ‘By failing to prepare, you are preparing to fail.’ - Benjamin Franklin

 Our Year 11 students have now reached the most vital stage of their academic careers so far and it gives me great pleasure to be their Achievement Team Leader (ATL) for Year 11.
-I will be supporting and guiding them on their important journey to GCSE or BTEC results alongside Ms Symons, our Year Care Team Leader.
-I will look to continue the outstanding work from Year 10 and I expect all students to embed mature attitudes and commitment towards their on-going GCSE courses, in order to achieve outstanding grades.
+I will be supporting and guiding them on their important journey to GCSE and/or BTEC results alongside Ms Symons, our Year Care Team Leader.
+We are supported by a team of experienced and committed form tutors.
+I look to continue the outstanding work from Year 10 and expect all students to embed mature attitudes and commitment towards their on-going GCSE course in order to achieve outstanding grades.
+However, this will not come without hard work.

 • Encouraging your child to complete coursework on time

-• Checking he/she is doing their homework and sign their planner on a weekly basis
+• Checking they are doing their homework and signing their planner on a weekly basis

-• Making sure he/she is at school every day and on time
+• Making sure they are at school every day and on time

-• Ensureing the balance of work and social life is right
+• Ensuring the balance of work and social life is right

 • Encouraging your child to attend all revision/intervention sessions and study support sessions which will be held on a weekly basis in school.